model-checking/kani/docs/src/tutorial-real-code.md

 This can usually be handled, but requires a lot more investment to make it happen, and so isn't a good place to start.

 2. Don't forget to consider starting with your dependencies.
-Sometimes the best place to start won't be your code, but in code you depend on.
+Sometimes the best place to start won't be your code, but the code you depend on.
 If it's used by more projects that just yours, it will be valuable to more people, too!

 3. Find well-tested code.